sakarisalmi/42-Pipex/README.md

 As you can see, we redirected the output to a file from inside the program.

 And that's about it.
 That's everything new that the project introduces.

+## How to Run Program
+To run the program, you must have the following prerequisites:
+1. An Unix-based system
+2. GNU Make
+3. GCC

+If you have the prerequisites, do the following:
+1. clone the repository
+   > git clone [repository name]
+2. call make in the repository root
+   > make
+3. run the program with the following arguments
+   > ./pipex [infile] [first command] [second command] [outfile]

+   Running the program does the same as doing this in a shell:
+   > < [infile] [first command] | [second command] > outfile

+Enjoy!